 Fixed content is information that never changes after creation.
 It's actively referenced, typically shared among users and must be retained for a long period of time.
 Examples include: electronic documents, presentations and e-books; rich media such as movies, videos, digital photographs and audio files; check images and financial statements; bioinformatics, X-rays, MRIs and CAT scans; CAD/CAM diagrams and blueprints and e-mail messages.
 Unlike transactional information, fixed-content data doesn't require microsecond response times, but rather, subsecond response times.
 While transactional data is constantly updated and typically has short-term retention periods, fixed-content information is static, has long retention periods and is constantly accumulating.

-"The digitization of everything in our lives is going to cause a fundamental shift in how we think about information and how we value that information,"
+"The digitization of everything in our lives is going to cause a fundamental shift in how we think about information and how we value

 | Pros and cons